Rach1507/code-every-day/CSS-Notes/box-model.md

-everything in css is a box
+# everything in css is a box

+## whats effects the box ?
+- " display " value
+- content
+- set dimensions (width height)

-intrinsic sizing vs extrinsic
+## intrinsic sizing vs extrinsic

+extrinsic
-extrinsic - specify the width / height
+- specify the width / height ( width: 400px)

 intrinsic
-        - default
-        - dont specify any size
+- default if we dont specify any width
 - width : min-content

 box model -